mantidproject/news/_drafts/week03.md

 * *new* [PR24507](https://github.com/mantidproject/mantid/pull/24507) - CodeEditor: Set executing state after the code has been retrieved
 * *new* [PR24513](https://github.com/mantidproject/mantid/pull/24513) - Follow changes in plotly
 * *new* [PR24523](https://github.com/mantidproject/mantid/pull/24523) - Discard preservation of events for monitor counts
+* *new* [PR24525](https://github.com/mantidproject/mantid/pull/24525) - Avoid linking to both libomp and libgomp on Ubuntu 18.04